nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Idea Emergence.md

 > Emergence is where seemingly random things become "greater systems".
 The whole become the sum of it's parts.
 > It's interesting to note that emergence makes use of both convergence & divergence at the same time.

+- This is brilliantly demonstrated in the human body where ....
+> Various cells come together to form new organism as a whole, so that you have hearts diverging in quality from lungs yet converging as parts of a greater circulatory & respiratory system.

 Emergence is a mixture of both